rit-git/tagging/README.md

 21 distinctive datasets were used and they are available under folder data/

+The datasets can also be used for broader NLP tasks including text/intent classification and information extraction

 ## Dataset

 | Dataset | #Record | %Positive | Quality | Task       |